Jeff Walker’s Product Launch Formula is one of the best-known strategies for launching a digital product.

-If you pay annually you save 20%, so I would recommend do that after you’ve decided their service is right for you.
+If you pay annually, you’ll save 20%.
+I recommend you do that once you’ve decided Deadline Funnel’s service is right for you.

-Though keep in mind the ‘Create’ plan limits you to 10,000 lead a month.
-For most that’s more than enough.
+However, keep in mind the “Create” plan limits you to 10,000 leads a month.
+(For most bloggers, that’s more than enough.)

-The key part of using Deadline Funnel is the integration into your mailing list software.
-Fortunately, it works with many email, chat, and popup box service providers.
+The key element of Deadline Funnel is its integration with your mailing list software.
+Fortunately, this service works with many email, chat, and popup box service providers.

 Email Marketing Providers

 - Constant Contact

 You can work with pretty much any page builder or CMS.

 Deadline Funnel is a pretty unique product.
 There are alternatives to this service, but there’s really only one product that comes close.
 Yes, many shopping cart services like ThriveCart or SamCart have a countdown timer, but those timers can be easily thwarted.

 The only other service I suggest looking is Thrive Ultimatum.
 Thrive Ultimatum is a WordPress plugin that also prevents customers from getting around a limited-time promotion.